"I speak for the building, as the building has no voice"

 Planning for Protected Structures

 If you have a Protected Structure, or even a proposed Protected Structure, any works to that building or any building within its curtilage (this is the area surrounding the building that would be reasonably associated with that building) may require planning permission.
 The planning process for a Protected Structure is similar to that for a non protected structure but additional information is needed together with additional copies of drawings and reports.
-The completed application will be then assessed by the Department of Culture, Heritage and the Gaeltacht (DoCHG) for how well it protects the architectural heritage that has been identified in the building.
+The completed application will be then assessed by the Department of Housing, Local Government and Heritage (DoHLGH) for how well it protects the architectural heritage that has been identified in the building.
 Thus the entire application needs to reflect the protection of the heritage elements of the structure and measures to satisfy this requirement should be part of the process from the outset and not be tacked on at the end.

 In Ireland, under the present planning law, what is sometimes called a listed building is now known as a Protected Structure.